Posted by & filed under oral health, General Dental Articles.

 There are different things you can do to enjoy your St. Paddy’s celebration and protect your teeth at the same time.
 Drinking alcohol in moderation and alternating a cup of beer with a glass of water will help wash away sugars and acid and reduce the risk of tooth staining, enamel erosion, and gum disease.
 Of course, we also recommend seeing your dentist in Asheboro twice a year and brushing and flossing every day.

-Posted by & filed under Dental Implants, General Dental Articles, oral health.
+Posted by & filed under oral health, Dental Implants, General Dental Articles.

 One of the best ways to replace a missing tooth, or even several missing teeth, is by getting dental implants.
 A surgical procedure that requires several steps, dental implants are permanent tooth replacement options that not only restore the appearance of a full smile but also the function of tooth roots in the jaw.
 As with any surgery, it’s only natural to wonder just how painful it is to get a dental implant.
 Your dentist in Asheboro is here to help ease your concerns.